 Pregnancy and contraception

-Pregnant women should not touch or handle thalidomide.
-You must store it in a place where pregnant women or children cannot reach it.
+Some people worry about taking thalidomide but it does not cause physical defects in adults.
+Pregnant women and children should not touch or handle thalidomide.
+You must store it in a place children cannot reach it.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and Zostavax (shingles vaccine).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and one of the shingles vaccines called Zostavax.

-- have other vaccines, but they might not give you as much protection as usual
+- other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- the flu vaccine (as an injection)

 You should not donate blood during treatment and for 1 week afterwards.

 More information about this treatment